soliton4/nodeMirror/README.md

 ## X11 Terminal Module

-a videostream encoded with avconv is forwarded to the client. client inputs are forwarded via xdotool.
+a videostream encoded with ffmpeg is forwarded to the client. client inputs are forwarded via xdotool.
-make sure you have avconv, xprop and xdotool installed.
+make sure you have ffmpeg, xprop and xdotool installed.
 to activate the x11 module pass --x11terminal on the commandline. this feature stays optional because not every server has a x11 console.

 a low latency h264 console is available. i apprechiate test reports of this bleeding edge technology.